vcudachi/vcudachi/README.md

 ## Hi there 👋

-I am a software engineer/architect in the field of digitalization, automation and informatization of corporate information and computing infrastructure and corporate data center
+I am a software engineer in the field of digitalization, automation and informatization of corporate information and computing infrastructure and corporate data center

 ## Skills
 ### Development